theodi/data-sharing-abm-model/model_document/model_document.md

 The aim of the project was to explore how ABMs are built collaboratively, how they can be used to enhance understanding of complex processes and how they can be used to support policy decisions.
 We set out to build an ABM of the data economy.
-We initially built a basic ABM in which consumers had to choose between different firms delivering one product, all in the same category (e.g. search engines, e-mail services, ...).
+We initially built a basic ABM in which consumers had to choose between different firms delivering one product, all in the same category (e.g. search engines, e-mail services).
 The consumer choice was based on the quality of the product offered by each of the firms, the privacy score of the firms and the privacy concern of the individual consumers.
-We added a data portability component, which would allow users to port there data from one firm to another (and make certain firms more attractive because of the ability to port).
+We added a data portability component, which would allow users to port their data from one firm to another (and make certain firms more attractive because of the ability to port).

 After consultation, we decided to expand the model

-* to include multiple product categories, which collect different types of data about consumers; companies have products in one or more categories
+* to include multiple product categories, which collect different types of data about consumers; and companies that have products in one or more categories
 * to include birth and death of firms
 * to allow for the development of new categories
 * to gauge the effect of openness of data sharing on innovation